gosub-com/Zurfur/README.md

         *.dest = 0
     }

-Both forms are currently supported, but one will be removed in the future.
+TBD: Use `*:` for better clarity?

 ## Namespace/using

-Similar to C# namespaces, but a little more like modules since static functions, variables, constants, and extension methods may be declared at the namespace level.  `using Zurur.Math` imports the intrinsic math functions, `Cos`, `Sin`, etc. into the global symbol table.
+Similar to C# namespaces, but a little more like modules since static functions, constants, and extension methods may be declared at the namespace level.  `using Zurur.Math` imports the intrinsic math functions, `Cos`, `Sin`, etc. into the global symbol table.
 If you want to froce them to be prefixed with `Math.`, it can be done with `using Math=Zurfur.Math`.

+The first namespace defined in a file does not use curly braces to start a new scope, nor should it start a new level of indentation.
+All other namespaces are sub-namespaces of the top level namespace and must use curly braces.
+Only one top level namespace per file is allowed.

 TBD: Do we want to use the keyword `module` and `import` instead?
 We'll keep `namespace` for now since a module may contain different namespaces.